soxueren/atsd/integration/spss/modeler/README.md

 IBM SPSS Modeler is a predictive analytics platform that helps you build accurate predictive models quickly and deliver predictive intelligence to individuals, groups, systems and the enterprise.
-The following guide includes examples of loading time series data from the Axibase Time Series Database (ATSD), filtering them and storing the results back in ATSD.
+The following guide includes examples of loading time series data from the Axibase Time Series Database (ATSD), calculating derived time series in IBM SPSS Modeler and storing the results back in ATSD.

 ## Sample Dataset